-The preconfigured set of registers is automatically read from the attached Modbus sensor device and forwarded to the Modbus gateway on a pre-defined schedule (1 minute to 5 minutes is typical).
-The register data is then buffered in the gateway and is available to be read by the RTU at any time.
+The preconfigured set of registers is automatically read from the Modbus sensor device and forwarded to the Modbus gateway on a pre-defined schedule (1 minute to 5 minutes is typical).
+The register data is then buffered in the gateway and is available to be read by the RTU at any time at the same Modbus ID as the attached Modbus device.
+Unlike other Sentinels, the Sentinel Modbus will not appear on the Gateway's list of nodes unless it has at least one program step.